Course Learning Activities

-1. Internet Resources Assignments: Each module includes a Internet Resource review and a discussion forum.
-These assignments are designed to introduce you to some of the psychological resources available on the web.
-You must locate a relevant and authentic resource, write a brief, original summary/analysis paper which includes a link to the resource website, then lead a discussion about it.
-Before submitting your review to the class for discussion, you must submit it to the dropbox, which will detect, and help you avoid, plagiarism.
-After editing your essay (as needed to meet the originality requirements) you resubmit it to the dropbox for my evaluation and to the website forum for class discussion.
-This assignment requires that you lead the discussion on your own resource and also participate in the discussions of a few Internet resources reviewed by other students which you select.
+Each module includes a website review and a website discussion activity.
+The website assignments are designed to introduce you to some of the psychological resources available on the web.
+You must locate a relevant and authentic website, write a brief, original summary/analysis paper which includes a link to the website, then lead a discussion about the website contents.
+You submit your review to me for evaluation and to the class for discussion.
+This assignment requires that you lead the discussion on your own website and also participate in the discussions of at least 3 websites reviewed by other students.

-2. Student-led Discussions: In every module you will find 3 Student-led Discussion forums.
-Each forum covers one topic.
-This is the way you cover the content of the textbook.
-For each topic forum you must ask one original “critical thinking” question.
-Other students will respond to your questions, and you will then reply back to those students.
-In addition you leading your own discussion thread, you are required to answer two questions from each topic posed by another student.
+In every module you will find several student-led discussion forums.
+These forums are the way we cover the content of the textbook.
+For each chapter you must ask an original “critical thinking” question about some topic in the chapter.
+Other students will respond to your question, and you will then reply back to those students.
+In addition you leading your own discussion threads, you are required to answer some of the questions posed by other students, and they are required to reply to your answers.
 You are encouraged to keep up these “virtual discussions” as long as they are productive.
-The idea here is for each student to lead one discussion with the other students about some important and/or controversial issue introduced in each topic, and participate in additional discussions for each topic.
-A large percentage of your final grade is determined by your participation in these discussions.
+The idea here is for each student to lead (teach) one topic from each chapter, and participate in a few others.
+A large percentage of your final grade is determined by the quality and quantity of your participation in these discussions.
 I will grade these discussions, but I will not be a participant.
-If a discussion you are leading gets off track, it is your responsibility to refocus it.
+If the discussion you are leading gets off track, it is your responsibility to refocus it.
 You are responsible for maintaining the quality of the discussion threads you lead.
-Every posting to a discussion should add substantive new information to that discussion.
+Every posting to a discussion should add something substantive to that discussion.

-3. Reflective Blogs: In each module your appreciation for and understanding of the important content issues and concepts will be assessed by means of a reflective blog.
-You are asked to write about the 4 most important things that you learned in each module, and how you think the knowledge you are gaining from the module will impact your values, attitudes, beliefs and behavior.
-After you submit your blog, you are required to respond tho the blogs submitted by 5 of your classmates.
+In each module your appreciation for and understanding of the important content issues and concepts will be assessed by means of a Reflective Blog.
+In the blog you are asked to write about and discuss the most important things that you have learned in each module, and describe the knowledge you have gained from the module will impact your values, attitudes, beliefs and behavior.

 Talk with the Professor: